 Anastrozole (brand name- Arimidex, Adova, Stazonex, Femistra, Altraz, Anabrez, Anaday, Aromita) is an FDA-approved treatment for breast cancer in women who have experienced menopause (end of monthly menstrual periods).
 It is also used to treat breast cancer that has worsened after taking tamoxifen (Nolvadex).

-Anastrozole is in a class of medications called nonsteroidal aromatase inhibitors.
+Anastrozole is in a class of medications called non-steroidal aromatase inhibitors.
 It works by decreasing the amount of estrogen the body makes.
-This can slow or stop the growth of many types of breast cancer cells that need estrogen to grow.
+This can slow or stop the growth of many breast cancer cells that need estrogen.